python/mypy/README.md

             yield a
             a, b = b, a + b

-Mypy is work in progress; many features are missing and there are still bugs.
+Mypy is in development; some features are missing and there are bugs.
 See 'Development status' below.

 Requirements